 Note: This is not a review.
-I will do a review of Magical Girl Site soon.
-This is just commentary on a potential problem I noticed with current anime, while in the process of watching the show for a review.
+This is just commentary on a potential problem I noticed with current anime, that I notice is exemplified by this show.

 When outsiders think of anime, it's often in reference to what about it is exaggerated or unrealistic.
 Big, implausible hair.
 Impossibly cool outfits.
 Unrealistic but neat-looking weapons and gadgets.
 Magic.
 Big explosions.
 And of course big acting, a use of dramatic music that can sometimes border on silly, big eyes being used to convey big emotions.

 But for this viewer, the best thing about anime lies with its quieter, more subtle moments of realistic, human-feeling emotion.
 The fireballs, magical transformations, and giant robots are simply a vehicle to tell a story that, if good, is rooted in that emotional depth and subtlety.

 And then I saw Magical Girl Site.
 This show crashed into my television with about all the subtlety of a rampaging Charizard.
 So here's why the show falls into a trap where its lack of subtlety undermines its storytelling capacity.
 I also feel a need to talk about this as a general problem I've noticed with a lot of more recent anime, even with anime I've liked.
 It's part of why anime of the 80's through to the early 2000's feels different from anime produced more recently.
 So what's so wrong about Magical Girl Site?